 - Repeatedly named in Legal Media Group's "Women in Business Law" guide from 2010 - 2017 and 2019

-Listed in the 2018 edition of Expert Guides as one of the "World's Leading Advisors Chosen by their Peers" for Trademarks
+Listed in the 2018 and 2020 edition of Expert Guides as one of the "World's Leading Advisors Chosen by their Peers" for Trademarks

 - Recognized in Lawyer Monthly magazine's "2015 Women in Law Awards" for her outstanding achievements in the legal profession.